 Mozilla Observatory – Test your SSL

 Mozilla have put together a tool for testing many areas of SSL security.
 We’ve recently discussed using the free Let’s Encrypt service to secure your site, but it is also important to ensure the security settings are up to date.
-“While we’d love to say that any site that scores an A+ on the Observatory is perfectly secure, there’s a lot more that goes making a website secure than what we can test.”
-It may not...
+“While we’d love to say that any site that scores an A+ on the Observatory … Read more

 Keep up with Magento 1.x and 2.x Maintenance